-- 4.11 This opinion reflects the level of risk areas and weaknesses found by internal audit in the 62 audits completed (including schools) and is based on the number of Substantial/Reasonable ratings (37 audits) and the number of audits that have resulted in limited assurance ratings (7 audits).
+- 4.11 This opinion reflects the level of risk areas and weaknesses found by internal audit in the 66 audits completed (including schools) and is based on the number of Substantial/Reasonable ratings (37 audits), the number of audits that have resulted in limited assurance ratings (7 audits) and the one audit that received a "no assurance" rating.
 It also reflects the varying levels of assurance that the Head of Internal Audit has assessed from other sources referrals of fraud/financial irregularities, the Council's management of risk, data breaches, project management, and process/policy issues raised in whistleblowing referrals. - 4.12 The Head of Internal Audit is satisfied that in the main, management is making progress with implementing the required remedial action to address these weaknesses, although there are still areas where implementation of agreed actions is not being progressed satisfactorily, or insufficient evidence is available to demonstrate that the recommendation has been implemented.
 There are also still isolated instances of non-response to draft audit reports.